Wil-Cox Bridge: Indigenous settlements

+Developments

 As of September 2013, the Tourism Recreation Investment Partnership for Davidson County Foundation was working on plans for the Wil-Cox Bridge, which was already part of the Daniel Boone Heritage Canoe Trail opened earlier in 2013.

 Davidson County commissioners agreed on August 23, 2016 to buy 13.82 acres at Fort York, which along with the bridge could attract tourists.
 The $137,500 purchase from LandTrust of Central North Carolina became official with the deed transfer ceremony November 10, 2016.
 The Wil-Cox Bridge/Fort York Steering Committee had its first meeting October 14, 2015.

 A groundbreaking took place July 30, 2018.
 Yadkin River Park held a ribbon cutting June 21, 2019.
 Plans call for a connection to the Carolina Thread Trail, and eventually trails will be built to Boone's Cave Park and other locations.

 Davidson County and Friends of Rowan announced a $100,000 gift on March 30, 2021, and Friends of Rowan announced an additional $50,000.
 This money would go for improvements to the park including a dog park, sidewalks and parking.
 Several million dollars would be needed, however, for a visitor center and playground, and possibly a museum.
 The town of Spencer planned improvements on the Rowan County side, including a trail with benches and parking.
 The North Carolina Department of Transportation planned to provide unneeded right-of-way for this purpose.
 Additional development in Rowan County was planned on the former North Carolina Finishing site, purchased a year earlier by Waterford Funding and requiring $3.5 million in cleanup.
 600 people a day already visited the park in Davidson County, and repairs were still needed on the bridge.